-Power obtained from the utility ($P{utility}$) and the maximum power ($P{i,max}$) absorbed by a specific PHEV are the primary energy constraints being considered in this chapter.
+There are two kind of inequality constraints used here to optimize the fitness function- i) Power from the charging station operator and ii) individual PHEV's State-of-Charge (SoC).
+Power obtained from the utility ($P{utility}$) and the maximum power ($P{i,\max}$) absorbed by a specific PHEV are the primary energy constraints being considered in this chapter.
 The overall charging efficiency of a particular charging station is described by η .
 From the system point of view, charging efficiency is supposed to be constant at any given time step.
-Maximum battery SoC limit for the i no. of PHEV is SoC{i,max}.
-When SoC{i} reaches the values close to SoC{i,max}, the i no. of battery charger shifts to a standby mode.
-The state of charge ramp rate is confined within limits by the constraint ΔSoC{max} .
+Maximum battery SoC limit for the i no. of PHEV is $SoC{i,\max}$.
+When SoC_i reaches the values close to $SoC{i,\max}$, the i no. of battery charger shifts to a standby mode.
+The state of charge ramp rate is confined within limits by the constraint ΔSoC{\max} .
 The overall control system is changed the state when i) system utility data updates; ii) a new PHEV is plugged-in; iii) time period Δt has periodically passed.
+Obviously, SoC maximization method being considered in this chapter can provide a uniformly higher SoC for all PHEVs/PEVs at plug-out as compared with the alternative schemes.
+It also proves that the proposed function aims at ensuring some fairness in the SoC-distribution at each time step.
+This will help to ensure that a reasonable level of battery power is attained, even in the event of an early departure.

-Table 1 shows all the objective function parameters that were tuned for performing the optimization.
+Table 1 shows all the fitness function parameters that were tuned for performing the optimization.
 There are total three (03) kinds of parameter: fixed, variables and constraints.
 Total charging time is fixed to 20 minutes and charging station efficiency assumed to be 0.9.
 The values are retrieved from various literatures (Hota, Juvvanapudi, & Bajpai, 2014; Su, 2012; Wencong & Mo-Yuen, 2011).
 Moreover, State-of-Charge is in the range of 0.2 to 0.8 (Chang, 2013).